 But what about all the other kids who were interested in playing?

 Without strings in our public elementary schools, students have very limited opportunity (if any) to learn or play with other string students, short of private lessons.
-Don’t get me wrong, I believe studying an instrument with one experienced teacher every week is necessary and important…but I liken the problem to what might happen if, say, aspiring young soccer players only practiced one-on-one with with their coach and never played a single game.
-They would never actually understand what it means to be in a team sport that way.
-Playing in an orchestra is exactly the same!
+Don’t get me wrong, I believe studying an instrument with one experienced teacher every week is necessary and important…but I liken the challenge to what might happen if, say, aspiring young soccer players only practiced one-on-one every week with with their coach and never played a single game.

 My primary mission in founding Buckhead Strings is to provide an opportunity for elementary-age students to learn those critical team skills through learning how to play one of the four primary orchestral string instruments (violin, viola, cello, and bass) in a fun and relaxed group setting.
 As well, we take the classroom experience one step further by inviting a variety of guest performers, teachers, and other special surprises into the class.
 Learning an instrument can truly be fun!

 With an accomplished arts career spanning more 20 years, she has performed in such ensembles as Abilene Philharmonic, Evansville Philharmonic, Richmond Symphony, Santa Monica Symphony, and at the Aspen Music Festival.
 She was a member of the Kaplan Quartet in Los Angeles, California, and currently performs regularly in ensembles throughout the Atlanta area.